robinhenry/gym-anm/README.md

 operating network constraints. <br>

-The action space is continuous (see [`gym.spaces.Box`](https://github.com/openai/gym/blob/master/gym/spaces/box.py)) and consists in choosing, at each time step:
+The action space is continuous (see [`gym.spaces.Box`](https://github.com/openai/gym/blob/master/gym/spaces/box.py)) and consists in setting, at each time step:
 * the maximum real power output from each renewable energy generator (also known as the *curtailment value*),
 * the real power injection from each distributed energy storage unit,